SirRandoo/itemlist/bingodarelist.md

 21 | Ice Cube Down Pants
 22 | Viewer Name Written On Me
 23 | Viewer Name Written On Me
-24 | Star Sticker On Face
+24 | Attempt To Juggle
 25 | Star Sticker On Face
 26 | Drop Current Weapon (Or Not Use For 5 Minutes)
 27 | Drop Current Weapon (Or Not Use For 5 Minutes)